macloo/python-adv-web-apps/docs/scraping3.rst

 The page being scraped shows only 30 movies until you click a button at the bottom.
 Each time you click the bottom button, more movies are visible on the original page.
 By having Selenium click the button eight times, we are able to scrape information for 270 movies instead of only 30.

+Often you need to click a button (or other element) *only once* with Selenium.
+In that case, you just find the element and use ``.click()``

-If you run the code above, be sure you have installed both BeautifulSoup and Selenium.
+If you run the code shown above, be sure you have installed both BeautifulSoup and Selenium.
 The ``time`` and ``random`` modules are Python built-ins, so you do not need to install those beforehand.

 Other Selenium methods for locating HTML elements are listed `here <https://selenium-python.readthedocs.io/locating-elements.html>`_.